 SLU Global and SLU Future Food, SLU Future Forests, SLU Future One Health and SLU Urban Futures now take the launch of the IPCC reports as an opportunity to increase the scientific conversation about climate change across disciplines at SLU, with a series of internal scientific dialogues, as well as open seminars with both external and SLU participants.

-The first internal scientific dialogue on April 29, via zoom at 9-10.30.
+The first scientific dialogue is April 29, via zoom at 9-10.30.
 The target group is researchers and research support staff within any field at SLU, with an interest in research relating to climate change.

 Rob Hart - My research concerns the development of the global – spaceship – economy in the very long run, and the management of that development through policy instruments.